LakshyaKhatri/Bookshelf-Reader/README.md

 Just download and install this [APK file](./app-debug.apk)

 # Usage
-* Capture image of a bookshelf from your camera or upload one from gallery (Make sure the spines are clearly visible).
+* Capture image of a bookshelf from your camera or upload one from gallary (Make sure the spines are clearly visible).
-* Bookshelf Reader will automatically detect seperate the available books in the image from their spines.
+* Bookshelf Reader will automatically detect separate the available books in the image from their spines.
 * Choose the book for which you want to get the information.
 * To buy the book click on the GET ON AMAZON button.